Rodrigo (footballer, born 1991): Leeds United

 On 29 August 2020, Leeds United announced the signing of Rodrigo on a four-year deal for a club-record fee of £27 million (€30 million).
 He made his Premier League debut for them in the first match of the season against reigning champions Liverpool on 12 September, coming on as a substitute in the 4–3 defeat at Anfield.
 Four days later, he made his first start in a 1–1 draw with League One side Hull City in the EFL Cup (penalty shootout loss).

 Rodrigo scored his first goal on 3 October 2020, in a 1–1 home league draw against Manchester City.
 Having missed several games through a groin injury at the beginning of 2021, he was used sparingly by Marcelo Bielsa upon his return before hitting strong form at the end of the campaign, scoring his first brace for the club on 15 May in a 4–0 away victory over Burnley.
 He finished his first year with seven goals, four of them coming in the final four fixtures.

 Rodrigo scored six times in the league in the 2021–22 campaign.
 His team managed to stay up on the last matchday.

 On 28 January 2023, Rodrigo sustained a bone and ligament injury during a 3–1 win at Accrington Stanley in the fourth round of the FA Cup, and was sidelined until his return as a 66th-minute replacement for Patrick Bamford in the 2–2 home draw with Brighton on 11 March.
 He went on to manage three more league goals for the remainder of the season, being Leeds' top scorer, but was stricken with injury again – plantar fasciitis – against West Ham, scoring in the 3–1 loss at London Stadium.

-Al-Rayyan
+Qatar

-On 13 July 2023, Qatar Stars League club Al-Rayyan SC triggered a relegation release clause inserted into Rodrigo's Leeds contract, signing the player.
+On 13 July 2023, Al-Rayyan SC triggered a relegation release clause inserted into Rodrigo's Leeds contract, signing the player.
+One year later, he was loaned to fellow Qatar Stars League club Al-Gharafa SC.

+Rodrigo remained in the country for the 2026–27 campaign, with the 35-year-old joining newly-promoted Lusail SC.